diexlabs/alx-low_level_programming/README.md

-* This is a tutorial on c programming from alx software engineering college.
+* this is another exercise on functions from alx software engineering